Teradata/developer-resources/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 #### With a persistent volume

-If the container, pod, or node crashes or terminates, and the manager's configuration data is stored in a persisent volume, you can deploy a new manager instance that has the same configuration as the one that was lost.
+If the container, pod, or node crashes or terminates, and the manager's configuration data is stored in a persistent volume, you can deploy a new manager instance that has the same configuration as the one that was lost.

 #### Example